railsuser2014/openobject-doc-book-en/2/2_4_Leads/2_4_Contacts.rst

-   The pre-configuration of the management of customer relations to generate prospects, opportunities, and phone calls isn't supplied by the :mod:`crm` module itself but by the :mod:`crm_configuration` module.
+   The pre-configuration of the management of customer relations to generate prospects, opportunities, and phone calls is not supplied by the :mod:`crm` module itself but by the :mod:`crm_configuration` module.

-If you install the modules separately don't forget to install the ``crm_configuration`` module.
+If you install the modules separately do not forget to install the ``crm_configuration`` module.
 The :mod:`crm` module just contains the generic case management system.

 Open ERP proposes a selection from pre-configured functions for CRM: